nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

 we can get some inspiration from the moment he starts talking about widgets.
-The whole idea of having a core request handler for a resource type that is composed of other, smaller, resources and having this dependency tree organized can yield (see what I did?) great benefits.
+The whole idea of having a core request handler for a resource type that is composed of other, smaller, resources and having this dependency tree organized can yield great benefits.

 Imagine the following GraphQL request (syntax simplified):